Antoine-92/Evently/README.md

 1. Visit the frontend interface at [http://localhost:4200](http://localhost:4200).
 2. Perform actions like creating events, adding participants, and associating participants with events to ensure everything is working.

 ---

+## **Application Pages**

+Below is a detailed description of the main pages in the Evently application, outlining their features and functionalities:

+### **1. Events Page**
+This page displays a comprehensive list of all events with the following details for each event:
+- **Name**: The name of the event.
+- **Type**: The category or type of the event.
+- **Date**: The scheduled date of the event.
+- **Location**: The venue or place where the event will occur.
+- **Description**: A brief description of the event.
+- **Participants**: A list of all participants associated with the event.

+**Key Features**:
+- **Edit Event**: Modify all attributes of an event directly from this page.
+- **Delete Event**: Remove an event and its associated data.
+- **Export to CSV**: Download the list of events, including their details and participants, in a CSV file format.

+### **2. Create Event Page**
+This page allows users to create a new event.
+Users can:
+- Add all event properties, including name, type, date, location, and description.
+- Assign participants to the event during creation.

+### **3. Edit Event Page**
+On this page, users can:
+- Modify any attribute of an existing event, such as its name, type, date, location, or description.
+- Add new participants to the event.
+- Remove participants from the event.

+### **4. Participants Page**
+The participants page displays all participants in an **AG Grid** with the following attributes:
+- **Name**: The full name of the participant.
+- **Email**: The participant’s email address.
+- **Event**: The list of event attended by participant

+**Key Features**:
+- **Add to Events**: Assign participants to one or more events.
+- **Remove Participants**: Delete participants from the database.
+- **Export to CSV**: Download the list of participants with their details in a CSV file.

+### **5. Create Participant Page**
+This page allows users to create a new participant by:
+- Adding the participant's name.
+- Adding the participant's email address.

+### **6. Relations Page**
+The relations page is designed to facilitate creating relationships between events and participants.

+**Features**:
+- **Endpoint Relations**:
+  - `relations/event/:eventId`: Pre-fills the form with the details of the specified event.
+  - `relations/participant/:participantId`: Pre-fills the form with the details of the specified participant.

+Users can easily establish connections between participants and events using these endpoints.

+### **7. Statistics Page**
+This page provides a dashboard showcasing key statistics and visualizations for events and participants.

+**Graphs and Visualizations**:
+- **Event Statistics by Type**:
+  A **pie chart** representing the distribution of events across different types.

+- **Event by Location**:
+  A **column chart** displaying the number of events per location:
+  - **Green Bars**: Locations with the highest number of participants.
+  - **Red Bars**: Locations with the least number of participants.

+- **Participant by Location**:
+  A **column chart** showing the distribution of participants across different locations:
+  - **Green Bars**: Locations with the most participants.
+  - **Red Bars**: Locations with the fewest participants.

+- **Participant by Event Type**:
+  A **column chart** illustrating the number of participants for each type of event.

+- **Event by Month**:
+  A **line chart** plotting the number of events organized each month throughout the year.

+---